tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/02/validation-timing.md

  "Plugins Dashboard"
 )

-The following shows a comparison between the two of "**Validation timing**" against the each target using [ApacheBench].
+The following shows comparisons between the two mode of "**Validation timing**" against the each target using [ApacheBench] for 60 seconds.
+As you can see, the requests have become to be handled more than twice with `"mu-plugins" (ip-geo-block-mu.php)`.

 ##### xmlrpc.php #####